Get in touch with our team

 Metadata

+Meta tags play a key role in how your pages appear in search results.
 The title tag of the page is a ranking factor in search engine algorithms, so make sure to include the target keyword(s) wherever possible.
 The recommended title tag length is between 50-60 characters long as this is what Google usually shows in its results.
 Every page should have a unique title tag.

-The meta description is not a ranking factor but should nonetheless be optimised because engaging descriptions increase the likelihood of someone clicking onto the page.
+The meta description is not a ranking factor, but should nonetheless be optimised because engaging descriptions increase the likelihood of someone clicking onto the page.
 Make sure to include a CTA in the description and aim for it to be between 130-160 characters long to fit within Google’s general guidelines.

 HTML heading structure